Gjacquenot/SquareFilling/Readme.md

                              [-o OUTPUT] [--colormap COLORMAP]

     Create squares in the space between the bottom left quarter of a circle and the surrounding square.
-The algorithme is recursive: one defines the recursion level.
+The algorithm is recursive: one defines the recursion level.

     optional arguments: